The Jim Savage-Lowden Observatory

 A voluntary charitable donation in the region of £5 per adult would be greatly appreciated to enable us to operate & maintain our Observatory.

-For more information about Public Observing Sessions, please go to our Public Observing page.
+For more information about Public Observing Sessions, please go to our Public Observing Guidelines page.

-See below for details of our upcoming sessions.
+See Events Page or Information Panel for details of our upcoming sessions.

 Summer Solar Observing

-From April to August each year we host some daytime observing sessions at the Observatory during which visitors can safely observe the Sun through a specialist solar telescope operated by an observatory supervisor.
+From April to August each year we host daytime observing sessions at JSL Observatory & Pop-Up Observatories throughout the Highlands during which visitors can safely observe the Sun through a specialist solar telescope.

-The Society's solar telescope is a Lunt LS60THa, which allows only a very specific part of the Sun's radiation (the hydrogen-alpha band) through to the eyepiece, meaning prominences (flares), filaments and surface granulation are readily visible and observable in near real-time.
+The Society's solar telescope is a Lunt LS60THa, which allows only a very specific part of the Sun's radiation (the hydrogen-alpha band) through to the eyepiece, meaning prominences (flares), filaments and surface granulation are readily visible and observable.

 |VERY IMPORTANT!
 Never look directly into the Sun through binoculars or a telescope or even with the naked eye.
 It will cause immediate and incurable damage to your eyes if you do.
 If you want to observe the Sun, contact the Society and we will be able to provide advice for safe observing.|

 Click here for a Guide to getting the most out of your Observing Session, whether it be your own personal one or a Society organised Event.